 - avoid any offers (even though legally admitted) intented to do speculation.

-The way to invest should be focused on the above aspects which are of primary importance for a correct behavior from a moral-religious point of view regardless of any type of personal economic concern.
+The way to invest should be focused on the above aspects which are of primary importance for a correct behavior from a moral-religious point of view regardless of any type of personal utilitarian approach to finance.

 SPECULATION IS TO BE ABANDONED IN FAVOUR OF